zachwolfe/abs/README.md

 - Build the project with `abs build`
 - Build and run the project with `abs run`
 - Build and then launch the project in a debugger with `abs debug`
-- For all commands that build the project, you may also add a `debug` or `release` build mode specifier.
+- For all commands that build the project:
+  - You may add a `debug` or `release` build mode specifier.
 The default is `debug`.
     - e.g., `abs build release`
+  - You may specify the desired target platform, which can be one of the following values:
+    - one of the supported options listed in the project's abs.json file (e.g., "win32" or "win64")
+    - "all", which will build the project for all supported targets with the given release mode
+    - "host", which is the default.
+Will build for the host platform.
+If the host platform is not listed in the supported target platforms for the project, ABS will attempt to select a platform supported by both the host and the project. (e.g., for a Win64 host, I will choose Win32 if that is in the project's list of supported targets).
+If no such target can be found, there is an error.
 - Clean built files with `abs clean`
 - Kill the debugger with `abs kill` (because Visual Studio is too painful to close manually)